Maryam4321/TaskWave-Project-Manager/README.md

 ## Usage
 Start by creating your first project board and add tasks.
 Customize each task with labels, due dates, and assignees.

+## Feedback and Contributions
+**Feedback:**
+Suggestions and feedback are highly appreciated.
+Please send your ideas or any issues you encounter to <a href="mailto:maryamkhaliddev@gmail.com">maryamkhaliddev@gmail.com</a>.

+**Contributing:**
-## Contributing: Want to contribute?
+Want to contribute?
 Great!
 Here's how you can help:
   1. Fork the repository
   2. Create your feature branch (git checkout -b feature/AmazingFeature)
   3. Commit your changes (git commit -m 'Add some AmazingFeature')